 Description:

 Digital twin network can greatly improve the level of holographic presentation of the network.
 Not only can the various network elements and topology information in the network be dynamically visualized, but also the dynamic change process, real-time status, evolution direction and other information of the network's full lifecycle can also be presented to the customer through the digital twin network.
 Network virtual-real interaction mapping will help customers to more clearly perceive the network status.
-The physical network has changed from a "black box" to a "white box".

 Requirements for network management: